apache/druid/docs/api-reference/service-status-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/worker/v1/tasks`

 Retrieves a list of active tasks being run on MiddleManager.
 Returns JSON list of task ID strings.
-Normal usage should prefer to use the `/druid/indexer/v1/tasks` [Tasks API](./tasks-api.md) or one of it's task state specific variants instead.
+Note that for normal usage, you should use the `/druid/indexer/v1/tasks` [Tasks API](./tasks-api.md) endpoint or one of the task state specific variants instead.

 #### Responses